What is the difference between a HydroKleen cleaning service and a traditional cleaning service by an air conditioning tradesperson?

-Firstly let me explain that until the HydroKleen System of cleaning and servicing “non ducted” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “service”!
+Firstly let me explain that until the HydroKleen System of cleaning “ductless” air conditioners was officially introduced to the market in 2009…… there was NO “industry standard” which spelt out clearly what constituted a “cleaning service”!

-So how does the industry currently clean and service split systems air conditioners/heat pumps?
+So how does the industry currently clean split systems air conditioners/heat pumps?

-This process can take up to 3 hours and is simply “NOT” cost effective nor time efficient at today’s hourly rates.
+This process can take up to 3 to 4 hours and is simply “NOT” cost effective nor time efficient at today’s hourly rates for the consumer.

-The most commonly used method is for a technician to squirt some alkaline or acidic based chemical onto the coil (evaporator) and hope that it will be flushed away by the condensate when the head unit is switched on.
+The most commonly used method is for an A/C technician to squirt some alkaline or acidic based chemical onto the coil (evaporator) and hope that it will be flushed away by the condensate when the head unit is switched on.
 If there is no humidity, there will be no condensate!!